 Various types of samples should be supplied once the shop drawings have been approved unless they are off-the-shelf items.

 Samples of made-to-order items can include hardware and molding samples, as well as finish samples which should be provided by the designer.

 Most architectural projects run on tight schedules.
 Shop drawings can help a project run in a timely manner if they are reviewed promptly and used to coordinate all the trades involved in the project.
 This can actually save days or even weeks of time, as well as identifying and solving any problems before construction even starts.

-Benefits of Adhering to the QCP Architectural Woodworking Standards
+Benefits of Adhering to the QCP Architectural Woodwork Standards

 We’ve already seen some of the benefits of submitting shop drawings and using them to coordinate a project.
 Here are some larger benefits of working to the Architectural Woodworking Standards: